 Choice Time — Students in grades 1–3 have a period each week called Choice when they decide what interest, passion, or new idea they would like to pursue from a selection of classes offered by teachers and parents.
 In fourth grade, students have time for Choice activities whenever they have finished their assignments.

-Choice Homework — Nueva teachers periodically offer students the opportunity to design some of their own homework by picking something they would like to learn, planning how they will pursue it, and determining how they will present their learning to the class.
-“Invent Your Own” assignments are exciting opportunities for students to both direct their learning and to demonstrate learning in their own creative ways.
+Choice Homework — Nueva teachers periodically offer students the opportunity to design their own homework by picking something they would like to learn, planning how they will pursue it, and determining how they will present their learning to the class.
+“Invent Your Own” assignments are exciting opportunities for students to both direct their learning and to demonstrate learning in creative ways.

 Intensives — Several grades offer a week or two of special courses, taught by teachers and parents, and chosen by students.